 Whatever.
 I know the truth.
 And even if the meeting of toasted banana bread and melted cheddar is a figment of my imagination, I’m glad to have it in my cheese-addled mind.
+This bread and my brioche buns are usually my go to for breakfast.
 Continue reading

 A couple of weeks ago, I discovered a package of King Arthur Irish Style Wholemeal Flour that had found its way to the back of one of our baking cupboards.
 It was a little past its expiration date, but I hate to throw stuff out that is still mostly usable, so I decided to follow the Irish Brown Bread recipe on the bag (since I had originally purchased it to bake and share with an Irish friend of mine, who baked and ate his half of the flour order long before that expiration date).
 Continue reading

 I figured that I would finally come out of my hive and talk about the sourdough bread I spent a week working on while I was snowed in before Christmas.
 As you may have inferred from other posts here, I’m basically cooking my way through The Bread Baker’s Apprentice, which I think has to be about the best book around if you want to learn how to bake professional quality artisan bread at home.
 I apologize if my photos aren’t as good as Tiger’s usual ones — these were taken before we started using better lighting.